keyboardio/Kaleidoscope/README.md

 > keys, on all layers: the command will start from the first key on the first
 > layer, and go on as long as it has input.
 It will not go past the layer set
 > via the `.max_layers()` method.

+### `keymap.layer LAYER [codes...]`

+> Without codes, prints the keymap for the given layer (zero-indexed).
+> Prints each key as its raw 16-bit keycode.

+> With codes, stores them as the keymap for the given layer.

 ### `keymap.transfer LAYER`